Theta Antliae

-Theta Antliae (θ Ant, θ Antliae) is the Bayer designation for a binary star in the southern constellation of Antlia.
-The pair have a combined apparent visual magnitude of +4.78; the brighter component is magnitude +5.30 while the secondary is +6.18.
+Theta Antliae is a binary star system in the southern constellation of Antlia.
+Its identifier is a Bayer designation that was Latinized from θ Antliae, and is abbreviated Tet Ant or θ Ant, respectively.
+The pair have a combined apparent visual magnitude of +4.78, which is bright enough to be faintly visible to the naked eye.
+The brighter component is magnitude +5.30 while the secondary is +6.18.
 Based upon parallax measurements, it is located at a distance of around 340 ly from Earth.
+The system is receding with a heliocentric radial velocity of +24 km/s.

+The binary nature of this system was discovered by W. S. Finsen in 1952.
 The primary component of this system, θ Antliae A, has a stellar classification of A8 Vm, indicating that it is an A-type main sequence star with enhanced metallic lines in its spectrum.
 The companion, θ Antliae B, is a giant star with a classification of G7 III.
-The pair have an orbital period of 18.3 years, a significant eccentricity of 0.445, and they have an angular separation of 0.1 arcseconds.
+The pair have an orbital period of 18.3 years, a significant eccentricity of 0.4, and an angular separation of 0.1 arcseconds.